Introduction: Diy Electric Scooter Petrol to Electric Conversion and Modification

 In this project, I have taken an old petrol scooter and converted it to electric green vehicle and heavily modified it.
 The entire project was a fun build and I hope you guys will love this instructable.

 Step 1: Look of the Vehicle Before and After

-I took the old vehicle of automatic scooter of TVS make here in India form Indian manufacturer.
+I took the old vehicle, type an automatic scooter, of TVS make here in India form Indian manufacturer.
 The vehicle was in very bad shape.
 I stripped down the entire vehicle up to chassis and worked entirely on its chassis.

 Step 2: Removing All Internal Combustion Engine Parts and Body Parts and Custom Parts